1995 Okinawa rape incident: Reaction

 Despite an immediate request by Japanese law enforcement for custody and eventual trial, the men were only transferred on September 29, after the Japanese had formally indicted them.
 This delay was in conformity with the Status of Forces agreement (SOFA), which states, "The custody of an accused member of the United States armed forces or the civilian component over whom Japan is to exercise jurisdiction shall, if he is in the hands of the United States, remain with the United States until he is charged."
-Although the military drove the suspects to police headquarters in Naha for daily interrogations, the SOFA provision and the delay in transferring the suspects increased the outrage due to the attack, causing surge of Anti-American sentiment among Okinawans and Japanese in general.
+Although the military drove the suspects to police headquarters in Naha for daily interrogations, the SOFA provision and the delay in transferring the suspects increased the outrage due to the attack, causing a surge of Anti-American sentiment among Okinawans and Japanese in general.

 The Okinawa Prefectural Assembly passed a resolution to protest against the actions of the U.S. military.
 On October 21 the anti-base movement reached its apex, a rally was held in Ginowan City to protest the incident and the U.S. military bases.
 About 85,000 residents participated in the rally, including the Governor of Okinawa Masahide Ota.
 This was the largest protest in Okinawa since the treaty was signed in 1960.
 The then governor of Okinawa Masahide Ota even refused to sign the documents required by the U.S. military base.

 As a consequence of the protests regarding jurisdiction, the U.S. made concessions and agreed to consider transferring suspects to the Japanese before an indictment if the severity of the alleged crime warranted it.
 This agreement was decided at an emergency meeting between U.S. president Bill Clinton and Japanese prime minister Ryutaro Hashimoto.
 The people of Okinawa also placed a full-page advertisement in The New York Times decrying the rape and other aspects of the U.S. bases in Okinawa.